WojtekKamilowski/CI_PP1_CDVMR/README.md

 ## Project Goals

 ### User Goals
-- Find a restaurant located in Cork city which offers a unique dining experience from mediterranean cuisines.
+- Find a restaurant located in Cork city which offers a unique dining experience from Mediterranean cuisines.
-- Find the exact location of the restaurant and the neighbouring area with a scenic vie of the city where it is located.
+- Find the exact location of the restaurant and the neighbouring area with a scenic view of the city where it is located.
 - Find useful information: important notices (e.g. about a temporary closure due to a refurbishment), special offers or opening hours.
 - Get a feeling of what type of atmosphere, food offer, pricing range, building interior to expect during the visit in the restaurant.
 - Understand the name of the restaurant which originates from different languages than the most commonly used in the country where it is located.